Science as a Force for Progress Part 1: From Superstition to Evidence

 Reasons to be an Atheist #1: Science Works

-The reasons to be an atheist today are numerous and varied.
+Wondering about the reasons to be an atheist?
+Today, more people are turning away from religion for compelling, evidence-based reasons – starting with science.
 This article will be the first in a series of articles outlining the many reasons to be an atheist.
 The first reason to be discussed acknowledges that we have a better system of explaining the world than a religious one.
 The world is big, complex, and many times confusing.
 This is one of the reasons people turn to religion, because they feel that religion will provide answers to some of life’s biggest questions.
-However there is a more accurate system of thought out there that provides these answers and unlike religion, it actually works.
+However, there is a more accurate system of thought out there that provides these answers and unlike religion, it actually works.
 It’s called science.

 Science vs Faith